AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 https://github.com/user-attachments/assets/0d58605e-544b-4918-99bf-126fc54bafec

+**Note:** Don't just use `Margin` to move the Time and Date HUD as shown in this video.
+Instead, use `HorizontalAlignment` and `VerticalAlignment` so it aligns well with different screen resolutions.

 While customising the Lock Screen, you cannot copy the target elements texts to clipboard.
 To workaround this:
 1. Resize the UWPSpy window so it shows the tree-view of target elements you want to copy.
 2. Take a screenshot by pressing `Win`+`PrtScr`, or just `PrtScr`.